drupalsocialinitiative/social_api/README.md

 # Social API

-Social API aims to abstract the parameters for communicating with various social networking services.
+Social API aims to abstract parameters for communicating with various social networking services.